Storage Quotas & Eviction Policies

 Handling QuotaExceededError Gracefully

-async function saveCriticalState(data: Record<string, unknown>) {
+async function saveCriticalState(db: IDBDatabase, data: Record<string, unknown>) {

 const tx = db.transaction('state', 'readwrite');